DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 Delay Cost = # of shares purchased * (price_delayed - price_t0)

 Trading Cost = Actual price paid - # of shares purchased * price_delayed

+### Arrival cost

+Arrival cost = side * (average price - arrival price) / arrival price * 10000 bps

+### Market-adjusted cost

+Index cost (in bps) = (average index price - arrival index price) / arrival index price * 10000 bps

+Market-adjusted cost = arrival cost (in bps) - beta * index cost

+## Investment Philosophy

+- `Behavioral inefficiencies` are perceived mispricings created by the actions of other market participants, usually associated with biases.
+These inefficiencies are temporary, lasting long enough for the manager to identify and exploit them before the market price and perceived intrinsic value converge.

+- `Structural inefficiencies` are perceived mispricings created by external or internal rules and regulations.
+These inefficiencies can be long lived

 ## Performance Evaluation